 - your postal address

-- a contact number and name of person requesting the suppression
+- a contact number and name of person requesting the non-disclosure

-- an explanation of why you are requesting information not be disclosed.
+- an explanation of why you are requesting information not to be disclosed.

-Supporting information is required, and may include a:
+Supporting information is required, and could include (but isn’t limited to):

 - copy of a police report